dnsimple/dnsimple-support/content/articles/domain-access-control.markdown

 ## Setting access for a domain

-You can set up the Domain Access Control feature for any individual domain by going to the Example.com > Members page.
+You can set up the Domain Access Control feature for any individual domain by going to the Example.com > Access Control page.
 There, you'll see a list of all team members along with their current role and be able to update their access.

 ![Domain's Member Page](/files/domain-access-control-domain-page.png)